Fed plans to raise rates as soon as March to cool inflation

 Yet Biden said last week that it was “appropriate” for Powell to adjust the Fed’s policies.
 And congressional Republicans have endorsed Powell’s plans to raise rates, providing the Fed with rare bipartisan support for tightening credit.

-A reversal of the Fed’s bond purchases would add to that tightening.
-The purchases have been intended to reduce longer-term interest rates to spur borrowing and spending.
+The Fed’s bond purchases have been intended to reduce longer-term interest rates to spur borrowing and spending.
 Many investors also saw the bond buying as helping fuel stock market gains by pouring cash into the financial system.

 Earlier this month, minutes of the Fed’s December meeting revealed that the central bank was considering reducing its bond holdings by not replacing bonds that mature — a more aggressive step than merely ending its purchases.
 The impact of the reducing the Fed’s bond stockpile isn’t well known.
 But the last time that the Fed raised rates and reduced its balance sheet simultaneously was in 2018.
 The S&P 500 stock index fell 20% in three months.